Speakers

 Professor, University of Toronto

-Walter Wodchis is a Professor at the Institute of Health Policy, Management and Evaluation at the University of Toronto.
+Walter Wodchis is a Professor at the Institute of Health Policy, Management and Evaluation at the University of Toronto and the Trillium Health Partners Research Chair in Implementation and Evaluation Science and Senior Scientist at the Institute for Better Health.
 He is also a Research Scientist at the Toronto Rehabilitation Institute and an Adjunct Scientist at the Institute for Clinical Evaluative Sciences.
 His main research interests are health economics and financing, health care policy evaluation, and long-term care.
 He is also the principal investigator for the Health System Performance Research Network.
 In this program, he leads a team focused on research projects that identify complex populations with chronic conditions who transition through multiple health care sectors and develop health system performance measurement for these populations.